JosePereiraUA/rosetta-scripts/README.md

 By default prints the completion percentage of each docking grid point and the n structures (5, by default) with the *lowest* 'total_score' parameter.
 If used in a SLURM environment, print the current percentage of rescources being used by the user.

+## 8. BLOSUM62 and MULTI_BLOSUM62 (blosum62.py and multi_blosum62.py)
+**`blosum62.py` script performs the calculation of BLOSUM62 score and sequence conservation percentage between two sequences, while `multi_blosum62.py` performs the same task but between all .pdb or .gro files indentifies in the query folder.**

+Any two sequences analyzed by this script need to be of the exat same length, as it does not, on its current version, perform any sort of pre sequence alignment.
+In the case of multi_blossum62.py script, the scores printed to the user can be ordered based on either the blossum62 score or the sequence conservation percentage (using the `-s` flag, choose between `blosum62` or `conserved`).
+The results can also be displayed is reverse order (lower values first) by using the `-r` flag.